Safety & Risk Brianna Reid Safety & Risk Brianna Reid

 Increasing dose adds value only up to adequacy.
 Beyond that, safety margins may narrow.

-A Practical Way to Evaluate Dose
+A Risk-Based Way to Evaluate Dose

 Instead of asking "Is this the strongest option?" it can help to ask: What is the identified need?
 Is current intake already adequate?
-Does increasing the dose meaningfully reduce risk?
+Does increasing the dose meaningfully change risk?
 Is higher dosing temporary or indefinite?

 Preventing Dose Drift